MasterGTFX/PathFinder/README.md

 A* path finding algorithm visualisation, with start, end and obstacles in the way!

 ## Technologies
-- Python3
+- Python 3

 ## Getting Started
 Run 'python gui.py'.
 Make sure that u have required modules installed (math, Pygame).
 You can choose board size and start,end positions in gui code.
 Add obstacles with right click.
 Start program with space.